 Switching from a grid view to the calendar view is easy.
 Click View on the top right of the Landing Page or Report then select View as Calendar.

-When you first switch to a calendar view, it will open in Month view as shown below.
-This can be switched to a Day or Week view using the buttons above the calendar grid.
+The view can be switched between these options using the drop down at the top right of the window.
 You can set the calendar view as your default, or save it and give it a name so that it appears in your list of views in the left-hand column, just as you can with any Landing Page view.
-You can click on the records in your calendar to open them.

 Within the Week or Day view, you will see an hour by hour breakdown of your records.
 This is particularly useful when arranging meetings, as the view allows you to see your availability quickly.